TinyPICO - A tiny, mighty ESP32 development boardDesigned by Unexpected Maker in Australia

 There are quite a few ESP32 boards on the market, but they all require you to compromise on one or more features.
 Some don’t have on-board battery management, while some do but they don’t have low deep sleep current.
 Others have great low-power modes, but are large and not breadboard-friendly, and none of them have extra RAM unless you go for a more expensive and larger WROVER-powered board.

-We just weren’t happy with the status quo - we wanted to have our cake and eat it too!
+WI just wasn't happy with the status quo - I wanted to have my cake and eat it too!

-So we designed the smallest un-compromising ESP32 development board in the world, and then went a step further and gave it 4 MB of extra RAM, an on-board RGB LED, and more juice with a 700 mA 3.3 V regulator.
-Then we made some shields for it.
+So I designed the smallest un-compromising ESP32 development board in the world, and then went a step further and gave it 4 MB of extra RAM, an on-board RGB LED, and more juice with a 700 mA 3.3 V regulator.
+Then I made some shields for it.

 Until you hold it in your hand, you really can’t appreciate just how small the TinyPICO is.